vzahorui/vzahorui.github.io/_posts/2019-09-21-analyzing-functions.md

 At point B we can see local minimum.
 One way of understanding the local minimum is that $f(x)$ assumes greater values if $x$ goes in any direction from its current value; the value of a function at a point of local minimum is relatively smaller than any of its neighboring points.
 Similarly, the same logic applies to the local maximum at point C.

 Now when we identified all the points of maximum and minimum let's look at the derivative of the function at those points.
 We see that the slope at points A and B reaches zero ($f'(x)=0$) and the tangent line goes parallel to the x-axis.
 As for the point C, the function is not differentiable there and the slope cannot be defined, so $f'(x)$ at that particular point does not exist.
 As we see, the points of maxima and minima of a function are at the points where $f'(x)=0$ or $f'(x)$ is undefined.
 Such points are called critical points.
 Looking at the graph we also see that at point D $f'(x)$ also equals to 0, so is this also a critical point?
 Well, yes.
-Although point D is neither local minimum or local maximum.
+Although point D is neither local minimum or local maximum (generally called saddle point).

 So here is the definition of critical number: $c$ is a critical value of a function $f(x)$ only if $f'(x) = 0$ or $f'(x)$ is undefined.